atet/unity/README.md

 **You do _NOT_ need to know how to program to complete this tutorial**

 * An Android mobile phone is required to test your application
-* This tutorial was developed on Microsoft Windows 10, Unity 2019.2.15f1, and Visual Studio Code 1.38.1
+* This tutorial was developed on Microsoft Windows 10 and Unity 2019
    * Different versions of Unity may have slightly different menu placement, menu names, etc.
    * Both Unity and Visual Studio Code are also available on Mac OS X and Linux

 [Back to Top](#table-of-contents)